 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Where Angels Fear to Tread

-This urban fantasy is a paperback edition that was published by ROC on March 2, 2010 and has 288 pages.
+urban fantasy that was published by ROC on March 2, 2010 and has 288 pages.

 Explore it on Goodreads or Amazon.